cesarenaldi/iniettore/migrating.md

 ## Functions
 ### Before

-In pre-v4 it was possible to define a mapping as a function and if dependencies where specified this would have resulted in a partial application of the provided function being registered into the context.
+In pre-v4 it was possible to define a mapping as a function.
+When also dependencies were specified this would have resulted in a [partial application](https://en.wikipedia.org/wiki/Partial_application) being registered into the context.

 ```javascript
 import iniettore from 'iniettore'